sphinx-gallery/sphinx-gallery/doc/configuration.rst

 The image will be added to the generated notebook pointing to the source URL ``https://project.example.com/en/latest/_static/example.jpg``

+For the image path in rST, both relative and absolute (from source directory) paths are supported.

 Note that the prefix is applied directly, so a trailing ``/`` should be included in the prefix if it's required.